What is OBD II?

 label attached to the underside of the vehicle hood.

 require OBD II?

 Yes.
-The United States Environmental Protection Agency (EPA) requires
+The United States Environmental Protection Agency (U.S. EPA)

 OBD requirements.
-While EPA's OBD requirements currently are slightly
+While U.S. EPA's OBD requirements differ slightly

 designed to meet California's requirements are also accepted

-by EPA as meeting the federal requirements.
+by U.S. EPA as meeting the federal requirements.
 In practice,

 virtually all vehicles sold in the U.S. are designed and certified to

 meet California's OBD II requirements, regardless of where in the U.S.

 More information about U.S. EPA's OBD requirements can be found at the U.S. EPA OBD website.